Dagedonn/supermarket_sql-db/README.md

 - Defining relational tables with appropriate data types

-- Using PRIMARY KEY, IDENTITY, and FOREIGN KEY constraints
+- Using PRIMARY KEY and FOREIGN KEY constraints

 - Inserting structured data into tables